simvue-io/docs/docs/faq/general.md

 ```
 AttributeError: 'PathCollection' object has no attribute 'get_offset_position
 ```
-it means that your plot is not compatible with the Plotly conversion [^^function^^](https://plotly.github.io/plotly.py-docs/generated/plotly.html#plotly.tools.mpl_to_plotly).
-In this situation the only option currently is to try using [^^Plotly^^](https://plotly.com/python/) rather than Matplotlib to create the plot.
+it means that your plot is not compatible with the Plotly conversion function ([^^see documentation for the Plotly conversion function^^](https://plotly.github.io/plotly.py-docs/generated/plotly.html#plotly.tools.mpl_to_plotly)).
+In this situation the only option currently is to try using Plotly  rather than Matplotlib to create the plot.
+If you are unfamiliar with this, [^^view the full Plotly documentation^^](https://plotly.com/python/).